austinnakamatsu/weatherApp/README.md

-# Weather Application that fetches live data from OpenWeather API
+# Weather Application that fetches live data from OpenWeather API and OpenStreetMap
-Basic Weather App that fetches live data based on location
+Weather App that fetches live data based on location where you can either search, use an interactive map, or use your current location!

 ## Running the application